Conditional formatting with formulas (10 examples)

 If you can't get your conditional formatting rules to fire correctly, there's most likely a problem with your formula.
 First, make sure you started the formula with an equals sign (=).
 If you forget this step, Excel will silently convert your entire formula to text, rendering it useless.
 To fix, just remove the double quotes Excel added at either side and make sure the formula begins with equals (=).

 If your formula is entered correctly, but is not triggering the rule, you may have do dig a little deeper.
 Normally, you can use the F9 key to check results in a formula, or use the Evaluate feature to step through a formula.
 Unfortunately, you can't use these tools with conditional formatting formulas, but you can use a technique called "dummy formulas".

 Dummy formulas are a way to test your conditional formatting formulas directly on the worksheet, so you can see what they're actually doing.
 This can be a big time-saver when you're struggling to get cell references working correctly.

 In a nutshell, you enter the same formula across a range of cells that matches the shape of your data.
 This lets you see the values returned by each formula, and it's a great way to visualize and understand how formula-based conditional formatting works.
 For a detailed explanation, see this article.

 - You can't apply icons, color scales, or data bars with a custom formula.
 You are limited to standard cell formatting, including number formats, font, fill color and border options.

-Second, you can't use certain formula constructs like unions, intersections, or array constants for conditional formatting criteria.
-Generally, there are ways to work around these restrictions.
-If you see this error, and have a valid formula, you may be able to move the logic of the formula into a cell in the worksheet, then refer to that cell in the formula instead.
+You can sometimes work around #2 and #3.
+You may be able to move the logic of the formula into a cell in the worksheet, then refer to that cell in the formula instead.
 If you are trying to use an array constant, try created a named range instead.